Saturday, May 29, 2010

 In poor areas of the country, commerce grinds to a halt, as people believe their meager possessions are priceless, while at the same time believing that other's are worthless.

-We live in the summer in Upstate New York.
+We lived in the summer in Upstate New York.
 I grew up in this area, and when I left, I noticed a definite difference in attitude in other, more affluent areas of the country.
 If you want to buy a used car, go to Washington DC or some other Southern city, where there are rust-free cars galore at very low prices.
 To people down there, a used car is not something you hang on to or value highly.
 You sell it and make it go away.
 Commerce gets done.

 But in Upstate New York, Clem is selling his rusted-out POS Chevy for $1000 over book value.
 What gives?